KHEngineering/RoboRio/vision/cameratest.md

 - No other devices on network

-Measurement Accuracy:
+## 3.4 Measurement Accuracy:

-The performance measurements will be done internally in the code Using C++ RT library clock
+The performance measurements will be done internally in the code Using C++ RT library clock on each device:

 Here is an example of how the measurements are taken within the code.